pujan6799/SupplyChainProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Install GitHub page package
+npm i -g angular-cli-ghpages --save

+ng build --prod --base-href "/{{repo_name}}/"

+lastly, enter the below commands which creates a new branch called gh-pages and pushes the compiled code to the branch. ngh --dir=dist/{{project-name_inside_dist}}
+OR
+angular-cli-ghpages

+in dist/{{project-name_inside_dist}}/

+IMPORTANT :- create a 404.html and copy contents of index.html file (available in same directory) to this 404 file